Global Glycerol Monostearate Market Outlook, Industry Analysis and Prospect 2020-2026

 Glycerol monostearate is commonly known as GMS.
 Glycerol monostearate is made by the esterification of c16-c18 long-chain fatty acids with glycerin.

-This report contains market size and forecasts of Glycerol Monostearate in Brazil, including the following market information:
+This report contains market size and forecasts of Glycerol Monostearate in France, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Glycerol Monostearate manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Glycerol Monostearate production and consumption in Brazil
+This report also analyses and evaluates the COVID-19 impact on Glycerol Monostearate production and consumption in France

 Total Market by Segment: